-In 2019, the EU imported 905 thousand MT of Distiller's Dried Grains with Solubles (DDGS) and Corn Gluten Feed and Meal (CGFM; see Graph 6).
-The share of GE products of total imports is estimated at 80 percent.
-The United States is the main supplier of DDGS and CGFM to the EU, with an average market share of 80 percent over the past five years.
+In 2020, the EU imported 567 thousand MT of Distiller's Dried Grains with Solubles (DDGS) and Corn Gluten Feed and Meal (CGFM; see Graph 5).
+10 The share of GE products of total imports is estimated at 80 percent.
+The United States is the main supplier of DDGS and CGFM to the EU.
 The volume of imports varies from year to year depending on prices and on the pace of EU approvals of new GE corn varieties.